Konrad1640/Konrad1640/README.md

 - 👋 Hi, I’m @Konrad1640
-- 👀 I’m interested in C++
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning java science
+- 🌱 I’m currently learning Pandas
 - 💞️ I’m looking to collaborate on my new project
 - 📫 How to reach me konradwyczolkowski@wp.pl